medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 Understanding this entry in depth:
 - the external device is mapped as a `data` subdir, inside my home dir.
-I like this kind of abstraction in Linux, where "everything is a file", and also it can give me the pleasant illusion that an external drive can be treated is part of the home filesystem;
+I like this kind of abstraction in Linux, where "everything is a file", and also it can give me the pleasant illusion that an external drive can be treated as part of the home filesystem;
 - the external drive that I own is an ext4 Linux filesystem, hence it must be mounted as ext4;